ChrstphrHll/npc_gen/students/Leya Escobar.md

 year: 3
 guild: Alderden
 partyID: 24
+tags:
+- Human
+- Fighter
+- Assault
+- 3rd
+- Alderden
 ---
 # Leya Escobar
 ---
 ### Description
 - 3rd year Human Fighter in Alderden
-- wavy grey hair that's done up in a top knot, Pale Blue eyes, and Dark Brown skin
+- wavy grey hair that's done up in a top knot, Pale Gray eyes, and Dark Brown skin
 - Is Self-disciplined and Mawkish, and has Righteous as their ideal

 ### Organizations